 Doors with large glass panels are easier to clean than those with smaller ones, as you’ll be able to swipe across a larger surface without encountering crossbeams.
 Commercial sprays not specifically designed to treat windows can leave unsightly streak-marks across the glass.
 Clearly, this is something we should look to avoid, so opt instead for a specially-formulated glass cleaner.
 You might consider investing in a squeegee, which will allow you to wipe the excess water from your window in a single sweep, thus eliminating the streaks that come about from water drying on the glass.
 If possible, you might want to cut your squeegee to size using a hacksaw – that way you’ll be able to pull the blade straight down across the glass in one fell swoop!

 Professional window cleaners put a lot of practice into being able to wipe suds off a sheet of glass in a single, snaking motion.
 This technique helps to avoid streak marks – but it requires a little practice in order to do properly.
-If there are a lot of large windows in your property which require cleaning, then you might wish to spend a few hours getting the technique refined – when you’re done, you might be able to save yourself a great deal of money and time.
+If there are a lot of large windows in your property that require cleaning, then you might wish to spend a few hours getting the technique refined – when you’re done, you might be able to save yourself a great deal of money and time.

 Of course, we can always resort to that old, reliable favourite for cleaning glass: a dose of vinegar and a pile of scrunched-up newspaper.
 Just be sure that the newspaper you’re using is a dry and clean one.
 This will naturally produce a smell of vinegar, which many may find unpleasant – but this will quickly dissipate, particularly on exterior doors.
 The natural abrasive effect of the acidic vinegar and the newspaper will produce a surface that’s as smooth as can be.

-When you’re washing your windows, be sure to allow them to thoroughly dry, and to ensure that you haven’t heaped an excessive amount of water onto the surrounding frame – particularly if said frame is built from a permeable material, like wood.
+When you’re washing your windows, be sure to allow them to thoroughly dry, and to ensure that you haven’t heaped an excessive amount of water onto the surrounding frame – particularly if the said frame is built from a permeable material, like wood.

 Next, we come to the task of cleaning the actual door itself.
 This task will depend on the material the door is built from.
 Let’s examine three of the most common materials, and how we might go about cleaning them.

 Metal doors, once they’ve been given a powder-coating, tend to be a great deal more rugged than their wooden and uPVC counterparts.
 That said, they’re still prone to collecting airborne grime and dust, and they aren’t immune to spillages.
 Give the frame some attention whenever you clean the glass.
-Popular home formulas are toothpaste, baking soda, ketchup and white vinegar – the latter of which will chew through almost any stain that might conceivably be inflicted on your door.
+Popular home formulas are toothpaste, baking soda, ketchup, and white vinegar – the latter of which will chew through almost any stain that might conceivably be inflicted on your door.
 The chemicals found in these products, which lend them their stain-battling properties, can also be found in various specialist cleaning formulas, which can be obtained inexpensively from your local supermarket.
 While it’s difficult to damage an aluminium door, it’s not impossible.
 Reversing such damage, moreover, can often prove difficult – so be sure to select a cleaning formula that’s appropriate.

 When cleaning your wood patio doors, you’ll need to be careful that you don’t allow an excessive amount of moisture to soak in – as, if it’s not allowed to thoroughly dry, this can contribute to rot and shorten the door’s lifespan.
 You’ll also want to avoid using caustic detergents, which will damage the wood and remove its natural colour.